sg-developer-portal/docsify-sidebar-collapse/README.md

 > !!
 This plugin depends on the [docsify-themeable plugin](https://github.com/jhildenbiddle/docsify-themeable) !!

 > !!
-The sidebar will no longer contain the page's TOC, take a look at Ducksss awesome [docsify TOC plugin](https://github.com/sg-developer-portal/docsify-toc-plugin) instead !!
+The sidebar will no longer contain the page's TOC as the subMaxLevel value will be overridden to 0, take a look at Ducksss awesome [docsify TOC plugin](https://github.com/sg-developer-portal/docsify-toc-plugin) instead !!

 ## Usage